Dawson Creek: History

 By 1951, Dawson Creek had more than 3,500 residents.
 In 1952, the John Hart Highway linked the town to the rest of the British Columbia Interior and Lower Mainland through the Rocky Mountains; a new southbound route, known locally as Tupper Highway, made the town a crossroads with neighbouring Alberta.
 The next year, western Canada's largest propane gas plant was built and federal government offices were established in town.
 In 1958, the extension of the Pacific Great Eastern Railway to the Peace from Prince George was completed, and the village was re-incorporated as a city.
 Between 1951 and 1961, the population of Dawson Creek more than tripled.
-The RCAF center reemerged on October 1, 1956 and was declared functional in 1958.
+The RCAF centre re-emerged on October 1, 1956, and was declared functional in 1958.
 It was disbanded a final time in March 1964.

 Growth slowed in the 1960s, with the population reaching its all-time high in 1966, but area population increased.
 In the 1970s, the provincial government moved its regional offices from Pouce Coupe to the city, Northern Lights College opened a Dawson Creek campus, and the Dawson Creek Mall was constructed.
 Several modern grain elevators were built, and the town's five wooden grain elevators, nicknamed "Elevator Row", were taken out of service.
 Only one of the historic elevators remains, converted to an art gallery.
 Since the 1970s, with the nearby town of Fort St. John attracting much of the area's industrial development and Grande Prairie becoming a commercial hub, the town's population and economy have not significantly increased.

 Since 1992, the city has undergone several boundary expansions.
 One expansion incorporated undeveloped land in the southeast for an industrial park and a Louisiana-Pacific Canada veneer factory.
 The city extended sewer and water lines to the location; however, the area was not developed and with the factory only half-built, L-P Canada abandoned its plans.
 A business making manufactured homes bought the factory and completed its development in 2005.
 Another expansion incorporated the existing oriented strand board factory in the northwest corner of the city, while further incorporations have included undeveloped land to the south and north.